shortlink-org/shortlink/docs/ADR/decisions/0014-observability.md

 ## Context

-We need to set standart tools for observability.
+In order to maintain a consistent and effective approach to observability across our systems, we need to establish standard tools for monitoring, tracing, and logging.

 ## Decision